OlhaSvezhentseva/python-label_processing/README.rst

       - ocr results as a json file

 * vision.py
-   Performs the ocr on the segmented labels by calling the google vision API
-    and returns it as a json file.
+   Performs the ocr on the segmented labels by calling the google vision API and returns it as a json file.

    **Inputs:**
-      - the path to the google credentials json file
+      - the path to the google credentials json file (credentials)
       - the path to the directory of the input jpgs (crop_dir)

    **Outputs:**